mamonu/boldbestpractice/docs/4_coding_standards.md

 # 4 Coding standards

+## Motivation

+!!! cite
+  Code is read more often than it is written.
+  -- Guido van Rossum (creator of Python)

+When writing code, we should expect that at some point someone else will need to understand, use and adapt it.
+This might be yourself in six months time.
+As such, it is important to empathise with these potential users and write code that is tidy, understandable and does not add unnecessary complexity.

+Common barriers to writing readable code include: documentation that is hard to understand or absent, walls of repetitive code that is hard to absorb, or over-complicated code where a simpler solution could be used.
+Avoiding these issues is essential to make sure that your analysis is reproducible, auditable and assured.
+Therefore it is our professional responsibility to avoid putting such barriers in place whenever possible.

 ## Sensible defaults

 This section sets out sensible defaults which you are recommended to follow.
 They are not strict rules, but are recommended